rehtlaw/reflex-pads/parts.md

 Amazon of course ship (mostly?) world wide, while Motedis at least ships to the EU, UK and US from what I can tell.

-If you are following this list, I would still recommend you to check with the [parts-list.txt](https://github.com/ReflexCreations/hardware-design/blob/master/part-lists.txt) from the hardware design repo and the `unpopulated.csv` files from both the IO-board and panel board gerber zips, just to make sure you're getting everything.
+If you are following this list, I would still recommend you to check with the [parts-list.txt](https://github.com/ReflexCreations/hardware-design/blob/master/part-lists.txt) from the hardware design repo and the `unpopulated.csv` files from both the [io-board](https://github.com/ReflexCreations/io-board) and [panel-board](https://github.com/ReflexCreations/panel-board) gerber zips, just to make sure you're getting everything.

 ## my list: